Caramelized Pork and Apples

 Mix the caramelized sauce

-In a bowl, whisk brown sugar, soy sauce, chicken broth, apple cider vinegar, Dijon, garlic, ginger, and cornstarch until smooth with no lumps.
+In a small bowl or measuring cup, whisk the brown sugar, soy sauce, chicken broth, and apple cider vinegar.

 -